I was recently asked, “Do degrees of holiness here on earth result in degrees of reward in Heaven?”

 The question assumes there are degrees of holiness.
 Is that true?
 When we consult the OT, we see degrees of holiness in the tabernacle.
 The courtyard and all its equipment were holy, the “holy place” was more holy than the surrounding tabernacle, and the holy of holies was the most holy of all.

 To answer the question posed to me, I did a quick examination of the New Testament’s teaching about rewards.
 Here’s what I found.
-Jesus taught that God rewards those who
+Jesus commands us to “store up for yourselves treasures in heaven” (Matt.
+6:20).
+He also taught that God rewards those who

 - love those who do not love them (Mat.
 5:46-48),